snekbeater/scrambpy/README.md

 - Have a gallery with images showing no sign of a second meaning and distribute the patch images separatly.
 - Use as End-to-End-Encryption E2EE method for websites, messaging systems, chats, email, etc.
 - Image Hosts / Websites / Chat & Messaging services are left unaware of image content
 - Prevent and circumvent automated scanning / image hashing / photo hashing and machine learning / AI recognition of images.
-Scrambpy helps bringing back the effort of scanning and analysing images to a manual and thus expensive, labor intensive level.
+Scramb.py helps bringing back the effort of scanning and analysing images to a manual and thus expensive, labor intensive level.
 It thus helps to prevent mass surveillance.
+Scramb.py builds another layer of encryption if E2EE of messaging services should be crippled or broken by new laws.
+- In comparison to encryption on binary level (ZIP with Password, VeraCrypt Container, PGP), Scramb.py retains a JPEG / an image that can be uploaded to a lot of websites and messaging platforms.
+Binary encrypted content cannot be uploaded there.

 ## Main Features
 - Scramb.py can scramble images *regions*.
 So you can e.g. scramble only the face of a person.